 Treatment for Eating Disorders

-Our team includes consultant psychiatrists, specialist clinical psychologists, dieticians, nurses and family therapists.
+Our London based team include private consultant psychiatrists, specialist clinical psychologists, dieticians, nurses and family therapists.
 Treatment is tailored to the person’s individual needs, and in addition to one-to-one work may involve attending our Eating Disorder groups Motivation Matters and Recovery Road.
 We also encourage family members and loved ones to attend our specialist Eating Disorder University Workshop.

-Cognitive Behaviour Therapy for Eating Disorders (CBT-ED) is the recommended therapy of choice, which is comprised of three stages:
+Cognitive Behaviour Therapy for Eating Disorders (CBT-ED) is the recommended therapy of choice, CBT-ED is comprised of three stages:

 - ‘Preparation for Change’